ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Set up Static IP

-For a Kubernetes cluster to work, the worker nodes must know the IP address of the master (controller) node, so that they can communicate with each other.
-However, if for a reason (e.g., the gateway IP of the hotspot changes) the master node's IP changes, communication between the master node and the worker nodes will become impossible (in that case, the command `kubectl get nodes` will show the worker nodes as `Not Ready`).

-Thus, it is critical that the master and worker nodes be assigned static (fixed) IP addresses.
-We used an additional FRITZ!Box Router for that.
+For a Kubernetes cluster to work, the worker nodes must know the IP address of the master (controller) node and vice versa, so that they can communicate with each other.
+If the nodes' IP addresses change during communication, the Kubernetes cluster won't work.
+It is therefore critical that the master and worker nodes be assigned static (fixed) IP addresses.
+For that purpose, we use an additional FRITZ!Box Router.
 Here are the steps to set up static IP addresses:

 - Turn on all hardware shown in the Network Architecture part of the [Overview section](#overview).
 - Share the hotspot device's internet connection with the router through USB-Tethering.